 Frequency writers range from post-MFA, published authors to shyly-trying-out-their-first-piece scribblers.
 The different levels of experience and aesthetics in each class strengthen the discussion—and the work.
 We welcome all who like to write, and who would like to read, talk, share, and experiment with their work.
 Our past participants often remark on how energized they were by their Frequency experience.
 See what they’ve said.

-In addition to classes and events, we are working to establish a permanent Frequency headquarters, which would serve as a space for local writers to connect outside of workshops— with each other, and with editors, publishers, and perhaps visual artists.
-This space would house a writer’s library, a reading series, and maybe even a weekly writers’ podcast.
+Some day, we hope to find a permanent Frequency headquarters, which would serve as a space for local writers to connect outside of workshops— with each other, and with editors, publishers, and perhaps visual artists.
+This space might house a writer’s library, a reading series, and maybe even a weekly writers’ podcast.

 In one of our first workshops, we read a poem by Kimiko Hahn, “Ode to 52 Hz,” and our discussion kept circling back to the word “frequency.”
 It felt like the ideal word to describe the work of a writer: to give voice to our own frequencies on a regular basis, and to find for our work readers on a similar wavelength.

 Ode to 52 Hz